CudaText-addons/cuda_html_tooltips/readme/readme.txt

   Online links (http:, https:) are not supported.
 3) It finds HTML entities like &copy; &amp; etc, and adds Unicode tooltips for them.

+It finds filenames in CSS files in special format: in brackets, not in quotes.
+To tell plugin, which lexers are CSS based, edit:
+- install.inf, field "lexers=" (option is in install.inf to speedup app on other files)
+- plugin option "lexers_css", it's in config file.

+To edit config, call "Options/ Settings-plugins/ HTML Tooltips/ Config".

 It finds fragments:
 - on opening file,
 - after text is changed + pause passed (CudaText option "py_change_slow").

 If you're interested, what is HSL display, see https://www.rapidtables.com/convert/color/rgb-to-hsl.html